linusghanadan/linusghanadan/README.md

 **Time Series Analysis of Nutrient Concentration in the Chesapeake Bay** | [Link to GitHub Repository](https://github.com/linusghanadan/chesapeake-bay-nutrient-pollution) | [Link to Blog](https://linusghanadan.github.io/blog/2023-12-12-post/)

 Constructed two Seasonal-Trend using LOESS (STL) decomposition models to conduct 2010-2019 time series analysis of nutrient concentrations in the Chesapeake Bay.
 Used 43,809 nitrogen samples and 43,590 phosphorus samples from 143 monitoring stations positioned throughout the Bay’s tidal regions.
+Selecting seasonality for the model based on autocorrelation, visualized monthly mean concentration, seasonally adjusted monthly mean, STL seasonality component, and STL trend component for each of the two pollutants.
+Ran regressions of model parameters to compare the proportion of variation that was attributable to seasonality for nitrogen and phosphorus, as well as to compare 95% confidence intervals for change in each pollutant's trend component over the 10-year period.

 ## Master's Capstone Project